UPDATED Jan. 26, 2022

 Several provisions in these new legislative changes impact emergency medical services (EMS) and ambulance agencies.

 On Sept.
 9, 2021, the White House issued the Path Out of the Pandemic COVID-19 Action Plan.
 On the same day, CMS and the Centers for Disease Control and Prevention announced changes to emergency regulations impacting vaccination requirements.
+These mandates were challenged in federal court and on Jan.
+13, 2022, the Supreme Court of the United States ruled that the CMS vaccination mandates could go into effect PDF.

 CMS has expanded vaccination requirements from only nursing home workers to now include workers in hospitals, dialysis facilities, ambulatory surgical settings and home health agencies, among others, as a condition for participating in the Medicare and Medicaid programs.
 The decision was based on the continued and growing spread of the virus in health care settings, especially in parts of the United States with higher incidence of COVID-19.
 Read the CMS interim final rule